eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ## Copybook Support

 The COBOL Language Support extension supports copybooks used in your source code that are stored in a local folder in your workspace.
-If your copybooks are stored in mainframe data sets, you can use a Zowe Explorer profile to automatically download them from the mainframe to your workspace.
+If you have copybooks stored in mainframe data sets or USS directories, you can use a Zowe Explorer profile to automatically download them from the mainframe to your workspace.

-You can use copybooks stored in local folders, mainframe data sets or both.
 To enable copybook support, you specify the folders and data sets that contain copybooks used in your project in the workspace settings.
 When a copybook is used in the program, the folders and data sets are searched in the order they are listed for files and members that match the name of the copybook.
-If a copybook with the same file name is located in both a local folder and a mainframe data set, the one in the local folder is used.
+If a copybook with the same file name is located in both a local folder and a remote location, the one in the local folder is used.

 Copybook support features are disabled for files stored in the folder **.c4z/.extsrcs** in your workspace.
 If you also use the [Debugger for Mainframe](https://github.com/BroadcomMFD/debugger-for-mainframe) extension to debug your COBOL programs, you might have some files stored in this folder.